 - Snape swore an Unbreakable Vow to Narcissa Malfoy with Bellatrix Lestrange as Bonder (HBP2).

-- The Weasley twins tried to get Ron to make one when he was about five, but Arthur caught them at it (HBP16).
+- The Weasley twins tried to get Ron to make one when he was about five, but Arthur caught them at it and was furious because it could have ended in Ron's death if he broke the contract (HBP16).

 Another type of "contract" that might be overlooked in the books is the agreement that Sirius Black made to be Harry's godfather.
 During the christening ceremony, a godparent stands up and agrees to look after a child in the absence of his parents.